Is It Better To Buy A Lab Diamond Or A Mined Diamond?

 Only you can determine your priorities when selecting a diamond.
 Here are some considerations to think about.

 Today, lab diamonds are significantly less expensive than mined diamonds.
 In some cases, they are 50-60% less than mined diamonds.
 Why the big difference?
 Supply and industry competition.
 Mined diamonds are limited since it takes nature billions of years to create one.
-DeBeers, the largest mined diamond supplier in the industry has produced as much as 35 million carats of diamonds per year in recent years, so diamond mining is still robust.
-Generally, there are five or six primary mined diamond suppliers of which DeBeers produces about 85%.
-But with lab diamonds, there is no limit on production and there are new labs producing diamonds each year so suppliers are facing competition which drives the price down.

 Some people may be concerned with the environmental and humanitarian impacts of natural diamond mining.
 Mined diamonds are not necessarily unethical and great efforts have been made to address past issues.
 But it stands to reason that man-made diamonds offer fewer ethical concerns and more in the way of long-term sustainability than those pulled from the earth.

-Sustainability, however, is a controversial topic.
+Sustainability of diamond production is a controversial topic.
 A report by the Natural Diamond Council, an industry organization promoting mined diamonds, claims mined diamonds are better for the environment than synthetic diamonds since the process of producing lab diamonds is carbon-intensive.
 There are also concerns about the sustainable practices of each lab, which at this time is unregulated.

 Future Value

 Often purchasing a piece of jewelry is perceived as an investment that is likely to retain value over time.
 How well jewelry holds its value depends on a variety of factors; most notably, the materials used to craft the piece.
-Quality materials such as gold or platinum and lab diamonds or mined diamonds can be rejeweled in the future to create a new design.
+Quality materials such as gold or platinum and lab diamonds or mined diamonds can berejeweled in the future to create a new design.
 Still, that’s not quite the same thing as saying that jewelry is an “investment.”
 Most often, if you seek to sell a piece of jewelry you will find the return to be only a portion of the original purchase price.

 When it is impossible to tell the difference between a lab-grown diamond and a mined diamond, which one should you choose?